In This Article

-Americans crossing the Atlantic often say they’re going to “Europe” thinking it’s all the same over there.
-And they are, but as we Europeans know, Europe is one continent but not one country.
-Europe is the most culturally diverse place in the world.
-With the emphasis on “culturally diverse“.
+Americans crossing the Atlantic often say they’re going to “Europe“, thinking in terms of a region.
+But of course, Europe is a continent and not one country.
+Europe is in fact one of the most culturally diverse places in the world.

-Having said that, can we speak of one Nordic culture or Nordic cultures?
-Well, yes and no (but keep on reading and watch this short, 3-minute, video too).
+Having said that, can we speak of a Nordic culture?
+Maybe, but keep on reading (and watch this short, 3-minute, video too).

-It’s like this: if you are not from a Nordic culture or Nordic country, you will likely not see the differences between Norway and Sweden.
+It’s like this: if you are not from a Nordic culture, you will likely not see the differences between Norway and Sweden.
 Much like if you’re from the US you will likely not see the differences between a Mexican and a Guatemalan.

-But… if you are from a Nordic culture or country you will certainly see the difference between what they call the Nordic area.
+But… if you are from a Nordic culture you will certainly see the difference between the cultures in the Nordic area.

 From a cultural standpoint, you can argue that the Nordic region indeed forms one cluster; the Nordic Culture Cluster.